Muninder Adavelli

-"Free access" to entertainment media would seem like the smart choice as we experience worldwide global economic recession.
-It's no wonder the traffic on piracy websites keeps skyrocketing throughout the years.
-Studies show that the pandemic aggravated piracy by increasing the rate to 21.9% in 2021.
+“Free access” to entertainment media would seem like the smart choice as we experience worldwide global economic recession.
+It’s no wonder the traffic on piracy websites has kept skyrocketing throughout the years, aggravated more by the pandemic.

 Whatever the circumstances, piracy remains to be unethical and problematic.
 Loss of jobs, loss of revenue, and increased susceptibility to malware infections are just a few of the negative consequences of piracy.
-In this article, we'll look at online piracy statistics and their effects on the global market.

-In this section, we'll look at online piracy statistics in contemporary internet culture.
+With that, let’s look at online piracy statistics in contemporary internet culture.

-Here are the statistics that are common across continents:
+Here are the common statistics across continents:

 (LA Times)